A woman calculating her business's numbers on the computer

 How much does professional indemnity insurance cost?

 The cost of professional indemnity insurance varies from business to business.
-Most tech companies buy technology E&O coverage, which costs about $60 per month.
+TechInsurance customers pay on average about $60 per month.

-You’ll find that a few factors make a big difference in how much you’ll pay for errors and omissions coverage.
+You’ll find that a few factors make a big difference in how much you’ll pay for professional indemnity (professional liability) coverage.
 Those factors include:

 • Coverage amount.
 Most TechInsurance customers opt for a policy with a $1 million per-occurrence limit and a $1 million aggregate limit.
 The per-occurrence limit is the maximum your insurer will pay on a single claim.
 The aggregate limit is the maximum your insurer will pay during the policy period, usually one year.